 Why I Decided to Start a Blog

-I have diverse interests and I wanted this blog to reflect that variety.
-I know many people cite the importance of finding a niche and focusing on that particular topic but I haven’t decided if that’s what I want to do just yet.
-I’m a multifaceted person and I think my readers have many interests too.
+I have diverse interests and I want this blog to reflect that variety.
+Many blogging gurus cite the importance of finding a niche and focusing on that particular topic, but I haven’t decided if that’s what I want to do just yet.

-Before I published my first post in early December, I spent a bunch of time listening to podcasts about blogging, reading various blogs about blogging and how to start a blog (like this one, this one and this one) and signing up for social media accounts.
-I was already using Twitter for work and Pinterest for fun – especially home decorating ideas and recipes.
-As far as Pinterest goes, it’s apparently best to have a Pinterest Business Account so you can keep track of your analytics.
-I updated my regular account to a business account without any difficulty.
-It’s easy to install and free.
+Before I publishing my first post (almost two years ago!), I spent a bunch of time listening to podcasts and reading blogs about blogging and how to start a blog (like this one, this one and this one).
+I also signed up for various social media accounts.
+I was already using Twitter for work and Pinterest for fun and started to use Instagram.

 In addition, I joined a few Facebook blogging groups where bloggers of various levels ask questions, promote posts and learn about the blogging process.
 These groups are great.
 The bloggers are very friendly and helpful.

-Because one of my main reasons for blogging is to be creative and express myself through writing, I started to put together a few blog posts in Google Docs before signing up for hosting.
-To keep up with post ideas, I have a running list of topic ideas on Evernote that I have running on my phone and desktop.
-Since the writing is only one part of the blogging puzzle.
+Because one of my main reasons for blogging is to be creative and express myself through writing, I put together a few blog posts in Google Docs before signing up for hosting.
+To keep up with post ideas, I have a running list of topic ideas on Evernote.
+As anyone getting set to start a blog knows, writing is only one part of the blogging puzzle.
 Since so much of the internet is visual, you need Pinterest friendly and sharable images.
-I primarily use Canva which is fantastic, to put these images together.
+I primarily use Canva,which is fantastic, to put these images together.

-If you are thinking about starting a blog I would recommend that you put some of this work in ahead of time.
+If you are thinking about starting a blog, I recommend that you put some of this work in ahead of time.
 It will make your first few days online a bit easier knowing that you have content and ideas lined up.